louis-pvs/plaincraft/playbook/patterns/scripts-first-lifecycle-overview.md

 ## Worked Example

-Lane D triages PB-scripts-first-lifecycle-rollout and runs:
+Lane D triages `ARCH-scripts-first-automation-suite` and records one dry-run transcript per command:

-1. `pnpm ideas:create ideas/PB-scripts-first-lifecycle-rollout.md --yes` — validates the idea and opens Issue #91 with the Project card moved to Ticketed.
+1. `pnpm ops:idea-intake --file ideas/ARCH-scripts-first-automation-suite.md --yes` — synchronises Project fields (`Lane`, `Type`, `Priority`, `Owner`) and moves the card to Ticketed.
-2. `pnpm gh:worktree 91 --yes` — bootstraps the branch, stamps `Issue`/`Status` on the idea, and opens a draft PR.
+2. `pnpm ops:create-branch -- --id ARCH-123 --slug scripts-first-automation --yes` — creates `feat/ARCH-123-scripts-first-automation`, switches local worktree, and moves the Project status to Branched.
-3. `pnpm pr:generate --yes` followed by `pnpm pr:verify` — refreshes the PR body from the idea and checks checklist compliance before re-requesting review.
+3. `pnpm ops:open-or-update-pr -- --id ARCH-123 --yes` — opens or refreshes the draft PR title/body from the idea and transitions the Project status to PR Open.
-4. `pnpm changelog -- --yes` then `node scripts/ops/archive-idea-for-issue.mjs 91 --yes` — publishes the release note and archives the idea once merged.
+4. `pnpm ops:closeout -- --id ARCH-123 --yes` — after merge, deletes the feature branch, appends the changelog entry, bumps the Project status to Merged, and (optionally) archives the idea.

-Every stage leaves behind a dry-run transcript that Lane B links inside the Playbook status update so observers can see what changed without parsing git diffs.
+Before pushing, the developer runs `pnpm commit:guard -- --range origin/main..HEAD` to confirm headers are boring and `pnpm drift:check` so the idea still maps to canonical statuses.
+If anything drifts, the dry-run output points straight at the fix.

 ## Constraints to Honour